open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 # Configure and Send Sample Traffic

-We're going to be using Benthos (which we installed earlier) to send sample traffic to Enterprise OPA.
+We're going to be using Benthos (which we installed earlier) to send sample traffic to EOPA.
 Benthos is a general purpose tool, so we need to configure it for our use case.
 We need our requests to have `path`, `method` and `username` fields like this: